Netflix’s Baby: Is the TV Show Inspired by Real People?

-What made things worse was the fact that Agnese’s mother had not only known about all of this, but she also forced her daughter to stay in the business.
-While Angela had been in it just for enjoying the perks of the extra money, Agnese had to help her mother pay the bills.
+What made things worse was the fact that Agnese’s mother not only knew about all of this but also forced her daughter to stay in the business.
+While Angela had been in it just to enjoy the perks of the extra money, Agnese had to help her mother pay the bills.
 Her father had been out of the picture and her mother would struggle to make ends meet.
 When Agnese started to bring in the paychecks, her mother pushed her further into it.
 In one phone call recorded by the police, the mother told Agnese to find time to study before or after her work hours when the girl said she needed time off to focus on her school work.

-After the scandal broke out, the identity of the girls was kept a secret to protect them from the media circus or any other complication following the scandal.
+After the scandal broke out, the girls’ identity was kept a secret to protect them from the media circus or any other complications following the scandal.
 Seeing that they were just teenagers and had their whole lives ahead of them, they were provided counseling and allowed to make reforms in their lives.
 As for the others involved in it, prison was the only place to go.
 At least eleven clients involved in it received one-year prison sentences and severe fines.
 Floriani pleaded guilty and received a suspended one-year jail sentence and paid a fine.
-Ieni received ten years in prison and Pizzacalla was sentenced to seven years for his role to find the clients.
+Ieni received ten years in prison, and Pizzacalla was sentenced to seven years for his role in finding the clients.
 As for Agnese’s mother, she was stripped of all parental rights and was sentenced to six years in prison.

 Read More: Best Italian Movies on Netflix